 The place I’m volunteering has asked for my Working with Children Check (WWC).
 What is this and how does it work?

-Firstly, Working with Children Checks (WWCC) are free for volunteers.
-If you will be engaging with children, you will be asked to declare that you have not been convicted or found guilty of a listed serious offence against children.
+Working with Children Checks (WWCC) are free for volunteers.
+If your volunteering involves working with children, you will be asked to declare that you have not been convicted or found guilty of a listed serious offence against children.
 You can apply for your WWCC here.

 I know the workshops are compulsory, but what if I’m busy or sick when they are scheduled?